Privacy Policy

 Supabase stores your account information (email address) and your library data.
 All data is stored in a secure, access-controlled database.
 Supabase acts as our data processor and does not use your data for any purpose other than providing database services to BookHoard. → supabase.com/privacy

-Anthropic — AI Recommendations
+Anthropic — Recommendation Engine

 Google Places API — Bookstore Finder